kakashidinho/metalangle/src/libANGLE/renderer/metal/DevSetup.md

   },
 ```

-### Building MacOS version
+##### Building MacOS version

-##### Default ANGLE build system
 After getting the source successfully, you are ready to generate the ninja files:
 ```
 gn gen out/Debug --ide=xcode --args='mac_deployment_target="10.13" angle_enable_metal=true'
 ```

 GN will generate ninja files by default.
-To change the default build options run `gn args out/Debug`.
+To change the default build options run `gn args
+out/Debug`.
 Some commonly used options are:
 ```
 target_cpu = "x64"  (or "x86")
 is_clang = false    (to use system default compiler instead of clang) is_debug = true     (enable debugging, true is the default) strip_absolute_paths_from_debug_symbols = false (disable this flag will allow xcode to debug the output binaries)
 ```
-You can open XCode workspace generated by GN in `out/Debug` folder to browse the code, as well as debugging the tests and sample applications.
+You can open Xcode workspace generated by GN in `out/Debug` folder to browse the code, as well as
+debugging the tests and sample applications.

 For a release build run `gn args out/Release` and set `is_debug = false`.